pringprong/earTraining/README.md

 Up to 3 octaves can be used to generate the melody.
 Currently the program supports the keys of C major and G major, but more keys can be added if you put the mp3s in the mp3 folder and then add their names and locations to the Mapping.txt file.

-To download and install the program on Windows, go to the "dist" folder above, then download and run "sound.exe".
+To download and install the program on Windows, go to the "dist" folder above, then download "sound.zip", unzip, and run.
 This program is free and open source.

 ![Screenshot of user interface](Music_trainer.png "Screenshot of user interface")